 Administrative Official Interpretations, now called Director Interpretations, are decisions of the Planning Director as to how various adopted code provisions are to be interpreted.
 All AOIs to date are available on the Department website.
 It is a best practice to migrate these interpretations into the code itself.

-The AOIs have not been integrated into this draft, but will be prepared for the next draft.
+We provided notice of intent to integrate these AOIs, but the AOIs were not integrated into draft 1.
+They will be in draft 2.